Hemp is a plant with a myriad of documented properties. Some of these benefits may even extend to the skin!

 All the hemp oil skin benefits listed above are contingent on one thing: a full-spectrum product.

-CBD isolate products don’t retain the flavonoids, other cannabinoids, or terpenes naturally found in hemp.
+Hemp isolate products don’t retain the flavonoids, other cannabinoids, or terpenes naturally found in hemp.
 Although these are sometimes added after processing, the synergistic levels and ratios of these nutrients simply cannot be mimicked by human production.

 So, you’ll always want to opt for full-spectrum hemp extracts.
 This will ensure you’re maximizing the benefits of hemp for your skin!

 To shop our full-spectrum hemp products, check out our Shop page.
-Interested in learning more about our manufacturing processes that allow us to maintain a high-quality, bioactive product?
-Check out our technology.